 - Costume Evolution: Inverted.
 The Planner featured in "The Invasion" looks less advanced than the one seen in "The Wheel in Space" (which takes place a century later).
 Justified, as for the first half of the narrative, it had to look like a machine that Tobias Vaughn could have conceivably built himself.

-- Evil Doppelgänger: See the entry for Mr. Clever.
+- Evil Doppelgänger: One of them essentially becomes this for the Eleventh Doctor (see the entry for Mr. Clever).

 - No Kill Like Overkill: In "The Invasion", after its fleet is destroyed, the Cyber-Planner intends to destroy all life on Earth with a super bomb.